HenniePeters/SketchUp-Components/README.md

 1) as a learning project to get to know how to use SketchUp
 2) to create a MMCNC (Mostly Metal CNC) router.

 These components were made with SketchUp v.
-8.0
+8.0 (the free version from Google)

 The MMCNC router design was made using this set of components and it is added as an example.
 I am planning to build a prototype of this setup in the future.
 So, before you start building it yourself.
 Keep in mind that this is just a brain dump, not a workable plan for a guaranteed perfectly working machine.
 Also the motor mount for the router is missing because I do not have the dimensions for a router yet.
 I started the design of the MMCNC router after viewing a video from Thomas Sanladerer,